Oakland launches guaranteed pay plan for low-income people

-The idea isn’t new, but it has received a lot of attention lately after a some mayors have launched small, temporary programs across the country in a coordinated effort to convince Congress to adopt the program nationally.
+The idea isn’t new, but it’s having a revival across the U.S. after some mayors launched small, temporary programs across the country in a coordinated campaign to convince Congress to adopt a national guaranteed income program.

 The first program launched in 2019 in Stockton, California, led by former Mayor Michael Tubbs.
-Tubbs has said about six similar programs in other cities should be up and running by the summer.
+Tubbs, who founded the group Mayors for a Guaranteed Income, has said about six similar programs in other cities should be up and running by the summer.

 Oakland’s project is significant because it is one of the largest efforts in the U.S. so far, targeting up to 600 families.
 And it is the first program to limit participation strictly to Black, Indigenous and people of color communities.